 Photography startup are a dime a dozen.
 What most pro photographers starting their own business don’t realize, though, is that actually running a successful business is just as important, if not more so, than the quality of the work itself.
-It is very important to establish a solid branding and following for your photography startup sooner rather than later, so the following list was put together by the good folks at Designhill to help photography businesses do just that.
+It is very important to establish a solid branding and following for your photography startup sooner rather than later, so the following list was put together to help photography businesses do just that.

 Play Up Your Uniqueness